Eden Hills, South Australia: Wittunga Botanic Garden

 The Wittunga Botanic Garden, in the southeastern corner of the suburb and extending east into Blackwood, was also part of Edwin Ashby's Wittunga property.
 Originally a formal English garden at Ashby's home, his son Arthur Keith Ashby later included South African and native Australian plants.
 The garden was donated to the State in 1965, and is now administered as one of the three Botanic Gardens in Adelaide, the others being the Adelaide Botanic Garden and the Mount Lofty Botanic Garden.

 Colebrook Reconciliation Park

-Colebrook Reconciliation Park in Eden Hills was established from 1998 as a memorial to the children who were removed from their families and housed at Colebrook Home, a "United Aborigines" mission which had originated in Oodnadatta in 1924, moved to Quorn, then finally relocated to Eden Hills in 1942.
-At its Eden Hills location, Colebrook Home continued to house children, including prominent Aboriginal Australian health worker and public administrator Lowitja O'Donoghue.
-By 1956 the property was in poor condition and the home was finally closed in 1972 and demolished in 1973.
+Colebrook Reconciliation Park in Eden Hills was established from 1998 as a memorial to the Aboriginal children who were removed from their families and housed at Colebrook Home.
+This was a United Aborigines Mission establishment which had originated in Oodnadatta in 1924, moved to Quorn, then relocated to Eden Hills in 1942.
+At its Eden Hills location, Colebrook Home continued to house children, including prominent health worker and public administrator Lowitja O'Donoghue.
+By 1956 the property was in poor condition and the home was finally closed in 1972 and later demolished.
+The remaining few children were housed at Blackwood, where the Colebrook Home remained until its final closure in 1981.

-The Reconciliation Park was born out of meetings in the 1990s between a local reconciliation study group and the Tji Tji Tjuta (former residents) of Colebrook Home.
-This led to memorial works including Fountain of Tears, created in 1998 by Silvio Apponyi and Grieving Mother in 1999.
+The Reconciliation Park was borne out of meetings in the 1990s between a local reconciliation study group, the Blackwood Reconciliation Group (BRG), and the Tji Tji Tjuta (former residents) of Colebrook Home.
+This led to the establishment of memorial works, including Fountain of Tears, created in 1998 by Silvio Apponyi and Kaurna artist Shereen Rankine, and Grieving Mother in 1999, by Apponyi and Rankine along with Yankunytjatjara artists Tjula Jane Pole and Kunyi June-Anne McInerney.

+There are two plaques bearing poems in the park, written by former Colebrook residents.
+One is written by Doreen Kartinyeri:

+We are the stolen children who were taken away torn from our mothers` breasts.